 The female hygiene brand Always’ recent research discovered that 72% of girls feel that they are limited within society and that this takes place mostly during their puberty years.
 To help restore their confidence, Always created a campaign around the idea that any and all girls can smash through any limitations – they are unstoppable.
 The campaign became #likeagirl and vent viral around the world.
 The hashtag was the big winner here, with it trending on both Twitter and Instagram allowing many girls (and men) to share their experiences where they had pushed through societies limits.

 UN Women – ‘The Autocomplete Truth’

 Creating by the Ogilvy marketing agency, ‘The Autocomplete Truth’ campaign aimed to show a light on gender bias around the world.
 The campaign asked viewers to join in with a global discussion about gender bias using the hashtag #womenshoud.
-Aside from digital, the campaign was publishd on outdoor billboards, posters and in cinema ads.
+Aside from digital, the campaign was publishd on outdoor billboards, wild posters and in cinema ads.
 Once again, this campaign was activated after thorough research in to social problems and injustices in society and capitlizing on important social talking points that helped users connect with the brand.